In Exercises 13–16, (a) find the margin of error for the values o... | Channels for Pearson+

 1

-Step 1: Identify the formula for the margin of error (E) when using the t-distribution.
-The formula is E = t * (s / sqrt(n)), where t is the critical value from the t-distribution table, s is the sample standard deviation, and n is the sample size.
+Step 1: Identify the given values and understand the problem.
+Here, c = 0.99 (confidence level), s = 16.5 (sample standard deviation), n = 20 (sample size), and x̄ = 25.2 (sample mean).
+The goal is to calculate the margin of error and construct the confidence interval using the t-distribution.

-Step 2: Determine the degrees of freedom (df) for the t-distribution.
-The formula for degrees of freedom is df = n - 1.
-In this case, n = 12, so df = 12 - 1 = 11.
+Step 2: Determine the critical t-value (t*) for the given confidence level and degrees of freedom (df).
+The degrees of freedom are calculated as df = n - 1.
+Use a t-distribution table or statistical software to find t* corresponding to c = 0.99 and df = 19.

-Step 3: Look up the critical value (t) for a confidence level of c = 0.98 and df = 11 in the t-distribution table.
-This value corresponds to the two-tailed critical value for a 98% confidence level.
+Step 3: Calculate the standard error of the mean (SE).
+The formula for SE is: , where s is the sample standard deviation and n is the sample size.

-Step 4: Substitute the values of t, s, and n into the margin of error formula E = t * (s / sqrt(n)).
-Use the given values: s = 0.9 and n = 12.
-Simplify the expression to calculate E.
+Step 4: Compute the margin of error (ME).
+The formula for ME is: , where t* is the critical t-value and SE is the standard error calculated in the previous step.

-Step 5: Construct the confidence interval using the formula: Confidence Interval = x̄ ± E, where x̄ is the sample mean.
-Substitute x̄ = 6.8 and the calculated margin of error (E) to find the lower and upper bounds of the confidence interval.
+Step 5: Construct the confidence interval.
+The formula for the confidence interval is: , where x̄ is the sample mean and ME is the margin of error.
+Substitute the values to find the lower and upper bounds of the confidence interval.

 Verified video answer for a similar problem: